 A personal line of credit (LOC) is very similar to a credit card, with a few notable differences.

 Like a credit card, you qualify for a credit limit, which you can withdraw from as needed.
-But unlike a credit card, you receive cash when you draw from a LOC.
+But unlike a credit card, you can receive cash when you draw from an LOC.
 Because the funds come in cash, you also may need to wait up to 48 hours for the bank to transfer your withdrawal.

 Most lines of credit come with variable rates, but fixed-rate options do exist.
 While there are options to back your LOC with collateral, unsecured options are more common.
-And extra costs with some LOCs can include application fees, draw fees, maintenance fees, origination fees and possibly annual fees.
+And extra costs with some LOCs can include application fees, draw fees, maintenance fees, origination fees and annual fees.

 Revolving vs. nonrevolving LOCs

-There are a few different types of personal lines of credit, which affect how long you have access to the funds:
+There are a few types of personal lines of credit, which affect how long you have access to the funds:

 Nonrevolving lines of credit are a one-time transaction.
 You withdraw from the credit line as needed, but the LOC closes once you reach the credit limit.

 HELOCs and nonrevolving LOCs come with two phases: draw and repayment periods.
-During the draw period, you withdraw money as needed and you only pay interest.
+During the draw period, you withdraw money as needed and only pay interest.
 After the draw period, you enter the repayment period and pay off the balance in installments.

 Repayment structures on both revolving and nonrevolving lines of credit can also differ.
 Many revolving lines of credit only require minimum monthly payments on the balance and interest, similar to a credit card.
-But in some cases, both revolving and nonrevolving LOC lenders will turn each withdrawal into a short-term loan, requiring monthly payments in interest and fees.
+But in some cases, both revolving and nonrevolving LOC lenders turn each withdrawal into a short-term loan, requiring monthly payments in interest and fees.

 How to get the best personal line of credit in 6 steps